Triaxiality in galaxy clusters: Mass versus Potential reconstructions: Summary conclusions

-Based on the gas density distribution in a relaxed simulated galaxy cluster, we emphasize that deriving the shape of a galaxy cluster is not trivial even from the full 3D simulation.
-This is due to the fact that cluster shapes evolve with time and therefore, that their morphology varies with the distance to the center (as illustrated in Fig.~\ref{fig:maporientation}).
-The presence of substructures adds to the complexity of the problem, as removing them with a too strict criterion may alter the intrinsic shape of a cluster.
-In the present study, we analysed the relaxed cluster CL135 and the dynamically active cluster CL77 from the {\em Omega500} simulation, and arrive at two main conclusions: \\\\First, our results show that the distribution of matter density in clusters of galaxy is a weak proxy for the cluster shape. \begin{itemize}
+The three dimensional structure of galaxy clusters contains important information on the initial density field, the halo assembly, \chn{cosmological parameters and the nature of dark matter and gravity.
+As such, it will play a crucial role for upcoming cosmological studies.} \chn{Information on the gas density distribution obtained from X-ray/SZ observations has been extensively used to draw cosmological constraints.
+However, we saw that deriving the shape of a galaxy cluster is not trivial even for a relaxed cluster, from which we have all the simulated data at hand.} Based on the gas density distribution \chn{of relaxed simulated galaxy clusters}, we emphasize that deriving the shape of a galaxy cluster is not trivial even from the full 3D simulation.
+This is due to the fact that cluster shapes evolve with time and therefore, that their morphology can vary with the distance to the center.
+The presence of substructures adds to the complexity of the problem, as their exclusion introduces new uncertainties and ambiguities, e.g. using a too strict criterion may alter the reconstructed shape of a cluster.